Mushymato/TrinketTinker/guide/0-Trinket.md

 The Golden Spur and Basilisk Paw effects are not implemented through an effect class, instead certain parts of game simply checks if the player has a specific trinket equipped.

-Trinket tinker uses a specific TrinketEffectClass, it is automatically set so there is no need to provide when editing Data/Trinkets.
+Trinket Tinker uses a specific TrinketEffectClass, it is automatically set if there is a matching [`mushymato.TrinketTinker/Tinker`](1-Tinker.md) entry so there is no need to explictly provide this when editing `Data/Trinkets`.